QuickLogic-Corp/qorc-sdk/README.md

 ## Creating an application
    To create an application start by choosing an existing application that is a close match to your end goal and simply copy the entire application directory giving the name you want.
-   The make files assume that the application directory is two levels from teh topl-level directory.
+   The make files assume that the application directory is two levels from the top-level directory.
-   For example qorc-sdk/qf_apps/<application-directory> so you can either create your own project directory and copy the app there, for example qorc-sdk/qf_myprojects/qf_myapp, or put it in one of the existin project directories, for example qorc-sdk/qf_apps/qf_myapp
+   For example qorc-sdk/qf_apps/<application-directory> so you can either create your own project directory and copy the app there, for example qorc-sdk/qf_myprojects/qf_myapp, or put it in one of the existing project directories, for example qorc-sdk/qf_apps/qf_myapp

 [QORC-HDK]: https://www.quicklogic.com/products/eos-s3/quickfeather-development-kit/